 - Shop on a full stomach.
 You’re more likely to succumb to temptation when you’re hungry.

-- Eat dark, leafy greens and other foods, such as nuts, seeds, brown rice, quinoa, and avocado, that are high in magnesium, which can help reduce sugar cravings.
+- Eat dark, leafy greens and other foods high in magnesium, such as nuts, seeds, brown rice, quinoa, and avocado, to help reduce sugar cravings.

 - Keep healthy snacks such as whole fruits, nuts, seeds, and kale chips on hand and easily accessible.

-- Turn to naturally sweet foods and spices such as coconut, cinnamon, corn, sweet potatoes, and, of course, fruit, when you’re having cravings.
+- When you’re craving sweets, turn to naturally sweet foods and spices such as coconut, cinnamon, corn, sweet potatoes, and, of course, fruit.

 - Eat a healthy meal prior to attending parties or going anywhere where you know you’ll be tempted.